jdsr0989/walnutpi-telemetry-device-map/README.md

-# 🥜 Walnut Pi — My Experience Testing Chinese Raspberry Pi Alternatives
+# 🥜 Walnut Pi — Device Map Telemetry

 ---

 ## 📖 Introduction

-While browsing **AliExpress** in search of affordable Chinese alternatives to the Raspberry Pi, I stumbled upon the **Walnut Pi** family.
-They caught my attention immediately: they were **cheaper** than a Raspberry Pi and, on paper, offered some **very interesting specs**.
+While looking for Chinese alternatives to the Raspberry Pi, I stumbled upon the **Walnut Pi** family.
+They caught my attention immediately: they were **cheaper** than a Raspberry Pi and, on paper, offered some **very interesting specs** — but I especially **loved the Device Map feature** documented on the project's page.

 So I decided to buy **two models** to test them hands-on: